 Jury Remarks: Omar Mouallem’s search for faith and its place in his life and the histories of the place into which he was born is as honest as it is urgent.
 Praying to the West is a thought-provoking book, written in clear prose and from a position of deep empathy and accommodation.
 It is funny, poignant, and informative.
 The discussions of faith and ways of belonging are topical: How do we belong here, in this place, now?
 In his travels and ruminations about his faith, Omar Mouallem takes the reader to places seldom considered, and makes them rethink their own relationships to faith.
 Praying to the West is not just about how Islam has shaped and changed the author, but how it has shaped the Americas, and how the Americas, in turn, have shaped Islam.
 This book is of vital importance to understanding our contemporary world.

 Georges Bugnet Award for Fiction

 The winner of The City of Calgary W.O.
-Mitchell Book Prize will be revealed at Council Meeting on Monday, June 21 at 11:45 a.m. alongside the full list of Calgary Awards recipients.
-These announcements will be livestreamed from Calgary.ca/calgaryawards.
+Mitchell Book Prize will be revealed at The Calgary Awards on Wednesday, June 15 at 7:30 p.m. alongside the full list of Calgary Awards recipients.
+The announcements will be livestreamed from Calgary.ca/calgaryawards.